Here-Be-Dragons/Pool-Controller/README.md

 **Data Tracking:**
 I have data tracked/graphed using the following:
 -   ThingSpeak: Particle Webhook -> ThingSpeak
+    -   See `thingspeak_webhook_example.json`
+    -   Use webhook dashboard or `particle webhook create thingspeak_webhook_example.json`
+    -   When configuring ThingSpeak, match the Fields to the numbered variables in `Particle.Publish()`
--   Google Documents: Particle Webhook -> IFTTT -> Google Drive
+-   Google Documents: Particle.Publish() -> IFTTT Recipe -> Google Drive
+    -   Recipe example:
+        -   If (Event Name): `24Hr_kWh`
+        -   is (Event Contents): <Leave Blank>
+        -   Device Name or ID: Particle Device being used
+        -   Add row to spreadsheet